 Learn more about the Clinical Scientist in Nephrology (CSN) Program

 For over 30 years, the American Kidney Fund Clinical Scientist in Nephrology (CSN) fellowship program has funded researchers whose work is designed to improve diagnosis, treatment and outcomes for patients living with chronic kidney disease and has promoted clinical research in nephrology.
-Our CSN fellows conduct prevention and outcomes research while receiving advanced training in essential skills such as medical ethics, biostatistics and epidemiology.
+Our CSN fellows conduct prevention and outcomes research while receiving advanced training in areas related to the AKF vision.

 The Clinical Scientist in Nephrology program has trained some of nephrology's brightest scholars who have gone on to become leaders in the field and mentors to new generations of scientists studying kidney disease.
 Many former CSN fellows have conducted groundbreaking research that advances knowledge and treatment of kidney disease.